minishmaker/randomizer/README.md

 - New Option: Fun Junk items
 - New Option: Random Bottle contents.
 - New Option: Maximum Health.
-- New Option: Hero Mode.
 - New Option: Damage Multiplier.
+- New Option: Instant Text.
 - New Option: Item Text Display added.
+- New Option: Shy Fairies.
 - New Option: Homewarp on Sleep option.
-- New Option: Use boots while Minish sized.
+- New Option: Use boots on L, possible even while Minish sized.
-- New Option: Visible items are collectable from a distance.
 - New Option: Select button to use Ocarina.
+- New Option: Goron Merchant uses JP/US prices instead of EU.
+- New Option: Disable Kinstone Drops.
+- New Option: Disable Shell Drops.
 - New Option: Firerod dev tool.

 - Music Options: Vanilla, Shuffled, Disabled.

-- Items can now lock themselves, however seeds will always be beatable.
+- New Cosmetic Option: Low Health Beep.

 - Text speed on newly created files preset to `FAST`
 - Spoiler Log restructure with better names, a more logical order, and a new `Playthrough` section.
 - Version number is displayed on the File Select screen.